keep-starknet-strange/raito/docs/utreexo.md

 Check out our community call where the Utreexo accumulator is explained: https://www.youtube.com/watch?v=jq6cx6LowkA&pp=ygUYc2hpbmlnYW1pIGNvbW11bml0eSBjYWxs

+> [!TIP]
+> Make sure you are familiar enough with the original Utreexo design before moving on to the next sections, as they are mostly focused on the differences between two schemes.

 ## Pollard

 The key distinction between the original and new designs is that deleted leaves are not actually removed from the forest but made "empty" instead, moreover, their remaining siblings are "promoted" to the parent node (i.e. moving upwards).
 The full discussion about new accumulator design: https://github.com/mit-dci/utreexo/discussions/249